KKJO-FM

-KKJO-FM (105.5 MHz) is a commercial radio station in St. Joseph, Missouri.
-It airs a Top 40 - CHR radio format known as K-Jo 105-5.
+KKJO-FM (105.5 MHz) is a commercial radio station licensed to St. Joseph, Missouri, United States.
+It airs a contemporary hit radio format known as "K-Jo 105-5".
 It is owned by Eagle Communications, with studios and offices on Country Lane in St. Joseph.

-KKJO is a Class C1 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is on Ottumwa Road at 140th Road, southwest of Wathena, Kansas.
-The tower is about 10 miles west of the Mississippi River.

 History

 KKJO-AM

 An AM radio station in St. Joseph, with the call sign KRES, signed on the air on June 7, 1946.
 It broadcast at 1230 kilocycles and was powered at 250 watts.
 The KRES call letters were derived from last names of the four original station owners: local attorney/financier Basil Kaufmann, sportscaster Paul Roscoe, liquor distributor Joseph Epsten and pharmacist Al Shanin.
 Roscoe was the first station manager.
 The studios were located on the 2nd floor of the Commerce Loan Company, also owned by Kaufmann, at 7th and Edmond Streets in downtown St. Joseph.
 The transmitter was located on the Belt Highway near Pear Street.
 Dward A. Moore was the station's first program director.
 One of the first regularly scheduled programs on the station was a daily performance by Minor Clites, a blind piano player who lived in Saint Joseph.

-In November 1951, the FCC authorized the station move to 1550 kHz AM with increased power of 5,000 watts.
+In November 1951, the FCC authorized the station move to 1550 kHz with increased power of 5,000 watts.
 The KKJO call letters were adopted in 1961, and KRES today is used by a country station in Moberly, Missouri.
 The owner at the time was George Marti, a Texas broadcasting equipment manufacturer.
 While the KKJO call sign was a convenient reference to "St. Joe", in an interview published in Broadcasting magazine, Marti revealed that the actual choice of the call letters was an acknowledgement to his wife, Jo.
 The middle of the road (MOR) format was dropped in 1965 for Top 40.
-On air staff, in 1965, included Greg Everett, (program director), Mike Shannon, Roger Liszt (News), and Jim Ream (weekends/vaction fill in) Calling the station "Tiger Radio," KKJO was St. Joseph's version of Top 40 radio similar to the pioneering sound at nearby WHB in Kansas City.
+On air staff, in 1965, included Greg Everett, (program director), Mike Shannon, Roger Litz (News), and Jim Ream (weekends/vacation fill in) Calling the station "Tiger Radio," KKJO was St. Joseph's version of Top 40 radio similar to the pioneering sound at nearby WHB in Kansas City.
 As the 1970s passed, KKJO switched to an oldies format.
 In the 80s, it acquired more sports and talk programming.